 I try to keep the activities simple, yet still valuable to learning.
 You can see all my ideas here!

-As you can see, these activities are relatively simple, nothing overly elaborate that requires extensive materials and planning, but they are still valuable experiences in the education of my preschool class.
+As you can see, these activities are relatively simple; there’s nothing overly elaborate that requires extensive materials and planning, but they’re still valuable experiences in the education of my preschool class.

 5).
 Organizing your preschool lesson plans

-Once you have your lesson plans in place, it’s sometimes hard to know the best way to organize them.
-You can see how I use just a binder in this post.
+Want to know how to organize everything into a single binder?
+Once you have your lesson plans in place, it can be hard to know the best way to organize them.
+I just use a binder, which you can see in this post.

 Recap on How to Write Preschool Lesson Plans